-- 306. The Tribe incorporates by reference all preceding paragraphs of this Complaint as if fully set forth herein and further allege as follows. - 307.
-The Lanham Act provides, in pertinent part: - (1) Any person who, on or in connection with any good or services, or any container for goods, uses in commerce any word, terms, name, symbol, or device, or any combination thereof, or any false designation of origin, false or misleading description of fact, or false or misleading representation of what, which - - (B) in commercial advertising or promotion, misrepresents the nature, characteristics, qualities, or geographic origin of his or her or another person's goods, services, or commercial activities, shall be liable in a civil action by any person how believes that he or she is or is likely to be damaged by such act.
+- 343. The Tribe incorporates by reference all preceding paragraphs of this Complaint as if fully set forth herein and further alleges as follows. - 344.
+The Lanham Act provides, in pertinent part: - (1) Any person who, on or in connection with any good or services, or any container for goods, uses in commerce any word, terms, name, symbol, or device, or any combination thereof, or any false designation of origin, false or misleading description of fact, or false or misleading representation of what, which - - (B) in commercial advertising or promotion, misrepresents the nature, characteristics, qualities, or geographic origin of his or her or another person's goods, services, or commercial activities, shall be liable in a civil action by any person how believes that he or she is or is likely to be damaged by such act. - 345.
+As more fully described in the factual allegations detailed in this Complaint, the Pharmaceutical Defendants committed repeated and willful unfair or deceptive acts or practices, and unconscionable trade practices, in connection with the sale of goods and services.

-- 308. As alleged in Paragraphs 44 256 of this Complaint, the Pharmaceutical Defendants committed repeated and willful unfair or deceptive acts or practices, and unconscionable trade practices, in connection with the sale of goods and services. - 309.
-The Pharmaceutical Defendants engaged in a false and misleading advertising campaign designed to deceive doctors and the public into believing that opioids were safe for the treatment of chronic pain. - 310.
-The Tribe is entitled to legal and equitable relief, including injunctive relief, disgorgement of profits, and damages in an amount to be determined in this litigation.
+- 346. The Pharmaceutical Defendants engaged in a false and misleading advertising campaign designed to deceive doctors and the public into believing that opioids were safe for the treatment of chronic pain. - 347.
+The Tribe is entitled to legal and equitable relief, including injunctive relief, disgorgement of profits, and damages in an amount to be determined at trial.